-Details concerning matters to include in necessary documents for applications are stipulated in the Statement of Detailed Operational Procedures, which is disclosed to Participating Banks and presented to banks wishing to participate.
+Details concerning matters to include in necessary documents for applications are stipulated in the Rule of the Statement of Operational Procedures, which is disclosed to Participating Banks and presented to banks wishing to participate. < Key consideration 3: An FMI should monitor compliance with its participation requirements on an ongoing basis and have clearly defined and publicly disclosed procedures for facilitating the suspension and orderly exit of a participant that breaches, or no longer meets, the participation requirements. >

-<Key consideration 3: An FMI should monitor compliance with its participation requirements on an ongoing basis and have clearly defined and publicly disclosed procedures for facilitating the suspension and orderly exit of a participant that breaches, or no longer meets, the participation requirements.> that Participating Banks report to Zengin-Net in the event that they are subject to loss of their participation qualification, including loss of requirements for participation.
+Article 15 of Zengin-Net's Statement of Operational Procedures requires that Participating Banks report to Zengin-Net in the event that they are subject to loss of their participation qualification, including loss of requirements for participation.